siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/17-other-topics/1950-how-to-set-system-timezone-on-almalinux-a-comprehensive-guide.md

 Setting the correct timezone on a server or workstation is critical for ensuring accurate timestamps on logs, scheduled tasks, and other time-dependent operations.
 AlmaLinux, a popular RHEL-based Linux distribution, provides robust tools and straightforward methods for managing the system timezone.

-In this blog post, we’ll cover the importance of setting the correct timezone, various ways to configure it on AlmaLinux, and how to troubleshoot common issues.
+In this article, we’ll cover the importance of setting the correct timezone, various ways to configure it on AlmaLinux, and how to troubleshoot common issues.
 By the end of this guide, you’ll be equipped with the knowledge to manage timezones effectively on your AlmaLinux systems.

 ---